 The common skate complex has been found to be vulnerable to exploitation and has been nearextirpated from coastal areas elsewhere in their range (e.g. parts of the Irish and North Seas).
-Preliminary investigation of the common skate complex in Icelandic waters indicated that the dominant species currently found in Icelandic waters is the smaller D. batis.
-Further investigation into the common skate complex and other large-bodied skates in Iceland and East Greenland is required.
+Preliminary investigation of the common skate complex in Icelandic waters indicated that the dominant species currently found in Icelandic waters is the smaller D. batis now currently referred to as the common blue skate (Last et al., 2016)